Event Terms and Conditions

 The ECPR may use this media on its websites, social media channels and print materials (reports, banner stands, posters, etc).
-Close-ups of a person or group of people may be used; the ECPR cannot guarantee complete removal of personal identifiers such as name badges.
+In some cases, a close-up of a person or group of people may be used; the ECPR will ensure no personal identification (such as name badges) can be seen.

 All media is held on a secure server and is not shared, sold or passed to third parties.
 If you do not want to be filmed or photographed during the event, please notify us immediately by emailing email@example.com.